-FIVE STEPS TO GET YOUR FAB CITY STARTED WITH THE CARTOGRAPHY
+FIVE STEPS TO GET YOUR FAB CITY STARTED WITH THE CARTOGRAPHY TOOLKIT

-It is time to rediscover the power of Cartography.
-Rather than looking at far-away place, we want to encourage you to look at your own community with new eyes.
-In five steps, you will become a cartographer of your hometown, neighbourhood or region and its resources.
+In five steps, you can become a cartographer of your hometown, neighbourhood or region and its resources.
 For each step, you have access to resources and templates to help you along the way.

 UNDERSTAND YOUR ECOSYSTEM